LEAF: language in education about FGM

 International FGM Zero Tolerance Day.
 The BAFGM Steering Group invited the LEAF Project to present at the 2026 Zero Tolerance Day, hosted by Birmingham City Council and attended by approximately 50 professionals.
 The LEAF Project led an activity centred on a survey about language and gender, presenting the results alongside evidence-based research findings.
 The aim was to raise awareness about the importance of careful language choices when discussing FGM.
 The activity encouraged greater vigilance across the represented sectors — including education, social services, council, health, police, and voluntary organisations.

-KAIA — Football-Related Violence Programme.
-West Midlands Police Early Help Officer PC Helena McKeon invited the LEAF Project to research preliminary evidence on managing the emotions of football spectators as part of efforts to reduce violence at and around matches.
-Research was conducted using AI tools and scholarly materials.
-Findings were summarised in a document that also highlighted relevant PhD opportunities within the University of Birmingham's Sport and Exercise Science department.
-Helena McKeon responded: “That is incredibly helpful and I will look to book an appointment with one of the supervisors and work from there.
-That’s really kind of you to have taken the time to pull this together for me.”
+KAIA (Kick Against Injustice and Abuse)— Football-Related Violence Programme.
+West Midlands Police Early Help Officer invited the LEAF Project to research preliminary evidence on managing the emotions of football spectators as part of efforts to reduce violence at and around matches.
+Research was conducted using AI tools and scholarly materials, with findings summarised in a final document which was well received by the team, being describer as ‘incredibly helpful’ by the Officer involved.

 FGM Leaflets for Families and Children — Birmingham Community Healthcare NHS Foundation Trust.
-Consultant Community Paediatrician Jane Armstrong, working with colleague Steven Abbey, requested a review of newly designed leaflets for families and children under the care of community paediatricians.
+A Consultant Community Paediatrician, working with a colleague requested a review of newly designed leaflets for families and children under the care of community paediatricians.
 The LEAF Project provided suggestions on making the language more accessible and appropriate — including a recommendation that the leaflets should not close with mandatory referral information in a way that might deter service users from seeking support.
 The response was acknowledged and appreciated

 March 2026